Ben-Kandel/LMS1-Website/README.md

 It was designed by me, the webmaster for the project.

 The project was developed in visual studio code.
-HTML and CSS (transpiled from sass) were the only languages used.
+HTML, CSS (transpiled from sass), and JS were the only languages used.

-The project is currently in progress.
-This readme will be updated throughout the semester.
+Update 12/8/2020: Final website submitted.
+It will no longer be updated.
+Was a fun project :)